jagankumar-egov/AI/README.md

 You simply:

-Add each section’s schema to config-schema/
+Add each section's schema to config-schema/

 Provide optional examples for GET /docs/:section